robenkleene/software-references/ios/ipados.md

 ## Keyboard

 - To turn off the bar that appears when a keyboard is attached, turn off `General > Keyboards > Shortcuts`.

+## Control Center

+### Wi-Fi

+- To choose the Wi-Fi network from Control Center, push and hold the entire Wi-Fi "block" in `Control Center`, then push and hold the Wi-Fi icon